Tennis news

 October 20, 1985: The day Ivan Lendl and Henri Leconte had their match interrupted by a religious fanatic

 Every day Tennis Majors takes you back in time to celebrate an important moment in tennis history.
-Today, we go back to 1985 to witness how a religious fanatic interrupted the final of the Australian Indoor Championships in Sydney – offering the players a drink
+Today, we go back to 1985 to witness how a religious fanatic interrupted the final of the Australian Indoor Championships in Sydney, offering the players a drink

-What happened exactly on that day and why it is memorable in tennis history
+What happened exactly on that day?

 On this day, October 20, 1985, an awkward incident happened during the final of the Australian Indoor Championships in Sydney.
-In the middle of their match, Henri Leconte and Ivan Lendl saw a man entering the court and presenting them drinks on a tray, while preaching against the banking system.
+In the middle of their match, Henri Leconte and Ivan Lendl saw a man entering the court and presenting them drinks on a tray while preaching against the banking system.
 The incident didn’t break Lendl’s concentration, as he prevailed 6-4, 6-4, 7-6.

 The players: Ivan Lendl and Henri Leconte

-Born in 1960, Ivan Lendl was world No 1 in October 1985.
-After turning professional in 1978, he stood as one of the four best players in the world since 1980, along with Bjorn Borg, John McEnroe, and Jimmy Connors.
-Although he had won dozens of ATP tournaments, including the Grand Prix Masters in 1981 (defeating Vitas Gerulaitis, 6-7, 2-6, 7-6, 6-2, 6-4), he didn’t claim a Grand Slam title before 1984.
-In fact, he had been defeated four times in Grand Slam finals — once in Roland-Garros (in 1981, defeated by Bjorn Borg), twice at the US Open (beaten by Jimmy Connors in 1982 and 1983), and once at the Australian Open (lost to Mats Wilander in 1983).
-In 1984, Lendl eventually triumphed at the French Open — defeating John McEnroe in an epic final in which he came back from two sets down to lift his first Grand Slam trophy (3-6, 2-6, 6-4, 7-5, 7-5).
+In fact, he had been defeated four times in Grand Slam finals, once in Roland-Garros (in 1981, defeated by Bjorn Borg), twice at the US Open (beaten by Jimmy Connors in 1982 and 1983), and once at the Australian Open (lost to Mats Wilander in 1983).
+In 1984, Lendl eventually triumphed at the French Open, defeating John McEnroe in an epic final in which he came back from two-sets-to-love down to lift his first Grand Slam trophy (3-6, 2-6, 6-4, 7-5, 7-5).

-In 1985 he reached the final at Roland-Garros (defeated once again by Wilander, 3-6, 6-4, 6-2, 6-2), but a few months later he claimed his first US Open title by prevailing against McEnroe (7-6, 6-3, 6-4) and securing the top spot.
 Lendl set new standards in the baseline game, with a very powerful topspin forehand that allowed him to play aggressively while staying extremely consistent, pushing his opponents into a very tough physical challenge.
 He also set new standards in work ethic, practising more than anyone before and paying attention to his fitness and to his diet in a way which tennis players were not used to.

 Henri Leconte at Roland-Garros in 1992 (Panoramic)